NomicFoundation/hardhat/docs/src/content/hardhat-runner/docs/getting-started/index.md

 Hardhat Runner, the CLI command to interact with Hardhat, is an extensible task runner.
 It's designed around the concepts of **tasks** and **plugins**.
 Every time you're running Hardhat from the CLI you're running a task.
 E.g. `npx hardhat compile` is running the built-in `compile` task.
 Tasks can call other tasks, allowing complex workflows to be defined.
 Users and plugins can override existing tasks, making those workflows customizable and extendable.

-This guide will take you through the installation of our recommended opinionated setup, but as most of Hardhat's functionality comes from plugins, you are free to customize it or choose a completely different path.
+This guide will take you through the installation of our recommended setup, but as most of Hardhat's functionality comes from plugins, you are free to customize it or choose a completely different path.

 ## Installation